Oatmeal Pumpkin Creme Pies

 - 4 oz cream cheese, softened to room temperature

-- 2 tablespoons unsalted butter, softened to room temperature
+- 2 Tablespoons unsalted butter, softened to room temperature

 - 1/4 cup pumpkin puree

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

-- 1/4 tsp ground ginger, 1/4 tsp ground cloves, 1/4 tsp nutmeg (or 3/4 tsp pumpkin pie spice)
+- 1/4 teaspoon ground ginger, 1/4 teaspoon ground cloves, 1/4 teaspoon nutmeg (or 3/4 tsp pumpkin pie spice)

-- 2 – 2.5 cups powdered sugar, sifted
+- 2 – 2 and 1/2 cups confectioners' sugar, sifted

-- 1/4 cup flour (to thicken, as needed)
+- 1/4 cup all-purpose flour (to thicken, as needed)

 - salt, to taste

 - Using a handheld or stand mixer fitted with a paddle attachment, beat the softened butter and sugars together on medium-high speed until smooth.
 Add the egg and vanilla and mix well.
 Scrape down the sides and bottom of the bowl as needed.
 In a separate bowl, whisk the baking soda, cinnamon, oats, and flour.
 Add the dry ingredients to the wet ingredients, then mix together until just combined.
 Do not overmix.